Best Business Phone for Small Business 2026: Top 6 Compared

 Quick Answer

-For small businesses, Ooma Office offers the best value at $19.95/user/month with all essential VoIP features, no contracts, and support for 1-50 users.
-Dialpad at $25/month is best for teams wanting AI-powered call intelligence.
-Nextiva at $18.95/month suits businesses prioritizing reliability with 99.999% uptime SLA.
-Vonage Business at $19.99/month works for technically-savvy teams, while 8x8's complexity makes it better for larger organizations despite competitive pricing.
+For small businesses, Ooma Office offers the best overall value at $19.95/user/month with essential VoIP features and no contracts.
+Aircall at $40/license/month (minimum 3 licenses) is the best choice for sales and support teams that rely on CRM integrations — its native connections to Salesforce, HubSpot, and 100+ other tools are unmatched at this price point, and the Professional plan at $70/license/month adds a power dialer for outbound-focused teams.
+Dialpad at $25/user/month is best for teams wanting AI-powered call intelligence.
+Nextiva at $18.95/user/month suits businesses prioritizing reliability.
+Vonage Business at $19.99/user/month works for technically capable teams, while 8x8's complexity makes it better for mid-market organizations despite competitive entry pricing.

 Our Rankings